CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Abstract

 \section{Abstract}

-Text-to-image (T2I) diffusion models excel at generating photorealistic images, but commonly struggle to render accurate spatial relationships described in text prompts.
-We identify two core issues underlying this common failure: 1) the ambiguous nature of spatial-related data in existing datasets, and 2) the inability of current text encoders to accurately interpret the spatial semantics of input descriptions.
-We address these issues with \frameworkName{}, a versatile training framework that enhances spatial understanding of any T2I diffusion model. \frameworkName{} solves the ambiguity of spatial-related data with the \textbf{S}patial \textbf{C}onstraints-\textbf{O}riented \textbf{P}airing (\dataEngineName{}) data engine, which curates spatially-accurate training data through a set of principled spatial constraints.
-To better exploit the curated high-quality spatial priors, \frameworkName{} further introduces a \textbf{T}oken \textbf{EN}coding \textbf{OR}dering (\peName{}) module to allow better exploitation of high-quality spatial priors, effectively compensating for the shortcoming of text encoders.
-Extensive experiments on four popular open-weight T2I diffusion models covering both UNet- and MMDiT-based architectures demonstrate the effectiveness of \frameworkName{} by setting new state-of-the-arts with substantial relative gains across well-known benchmarks on spatial relationships generation, including VISOR (+98\%), T2I-CompBench Spatial (+67\%), and GenEval Position (+131\%).
-Code will be available at \url{https://github.com/blurgyy/CoMPaSS}.
+Text-to-image (T2I) diffusion models excel at generating photorealistic images but often fail to render accurate spatial relationships.
+We identify two core issues underlying this common failure: 1) the ambiguous nature of data concerning spatial relationships in existing datasets, and 2) the inability of current text encoders to accurately interpret the spatial semantics of input descriptions.
+We propose \frameworkName{}, a versatile framework that enhances spatial understanding in T2I models.
+It first addresses data ambiguity with the \textbf{S}patial \textbf{C}onstraints-\textbf{O}riented \textbf{P}airing (\dataEngineName{}) data engine, which curates spatially-accurate training data via principled constraints.
+To leverage these priors, \frameworkName{} also introduces the \textbf{T}oken \textbf{EN}coding \textbf{OR}dering (\peName{}) module, which preserves crucial token ordering information lost by text encoders, thereby reinforcing the prompt's linguistic structure.
+Extensive experiments on four popular T2I models (UNet and MMDiT-based) show \frameworkName{} sets a new state of the art on key spatial benchmarks, with substantial relative gains on VISOR (+98\%), T2I-CompBench Spatial (+67\%), and GenEval Position (+131\%).
+Code is available at \href{https://github.com/blurgyy/CoMPaSS} {\texttt{github.com/blurgyy/CoMPaSS}}.